Skip to main content

 Post-toolPostToolUseTracks stats, scans bash errors for related memories

-Pre-compactPreCompactStores a session summary before context compaction
+Pre-compactPreCompactStores a summary before the context is compacted

 Example Workflow